 Make sure you keep adding new quality articles regularly.
 Share your new content on social media.

-In time, readers and search engines will start to notice all your hard work.
+In time, readers and search engines will start noticing your hard work.

-It might all seem like slow going.
-But it will work for you in the long run, and you will get more website traffic.
+For beginners, it might seem like blogging is slow going.
+But it will work for you in the long run if you are patient.